nuxt-hub/core/docs/content/1.docs/2.features/database.md

 ### Foreign Key Constraints

-If you are using [Drizzle ORM](/docs/recipes/drizzle) to generate your database migrations, note that is uses `PRAGMA foreign_keys = ON | OFF;` in the generated migration files.
-This is not supported by Cloudflare D1 as they support instead [defer foreign key constraints](https://developers.cloudflare.com/d1/sql-api/foreign-keys/#defer-foreign-key-constraints).
+If you are using [Drizzle ORM](/docs/recipes/drizzle) to generate your database migrations, your generated migration files will use `PRAGMA foreign_keys = ON | OFF;`.
+This is not supported by Cloudflare D1.
+Instead, they support [defer foreign key constraints](https://developers.cloudflare.com/d1/sql-api/foreign-keys/#defer-foreign-key-constraints).

 You need to update your migration file to use `PRAGMA defer_foreign_keys = on|off;` instead: